-Community of Buckridge reaches out to Feds for help with West Fraser road - BC Local News
+Community of Buckridge reaches out to feds for help with West Fraser Road - BC Local News

 Doherty says he is looking forward to getting back to Ottawa on Wednesday, where he has a meeting scheduled with Jonathan Wilkinson, the Minister of Fisheries, Oceans and the Canadian Coast Guard.
 He is hoping the minister will be able to put some pressure on his provincial counterparts who manage the creek which the road will have to be built across.

-She is most concerned about the delays in reporting from MOT to a community desperate for answers.
+She is most concerned about the delays in reporting from MOTI to a community desperate for answers.

 And wait they will continue to do.